-For more resources on how to best interact with your team members at work, check out PI Insights, a growing collection of tools allowing managers and employees to easily understand workplace behaviors, be more self-aware, work better together, and make everyday workplace interaction more purposeful.
+For more resources on how to best interact with your team members at work, check out PI’s management tools.
+This growing collection of tools allows managers and employees to easily understand workplace behaviors, be more self-aware, work better together, and make everyday workplace interaction more purposeful.

 Find out how strong your culture is and practical ways to improve it.